shinjukunian/DocX/README.md

 try att.writeDocX(to: url)
 ```

+`DocXOptions` allow the customization of DocX output.

-You can optionally specify MetaData using `DocXOptions`:
+- you can optionally specify metadata using `DocXOptions`:

 ```swift
 let font = NSFont(name: "Helvetica", size: 13)! //on macOS